3cqs-coder/SymBot/docs/README.md

 - [MongoDB](https://www.mongodb.com) installed or a cloud host provider
 - Access to a cryptocurrency exchange such as Binance or Coinbase
 - Reliable high-speed internet connection
+- 1GB RAM minimum but recommended at least 4GB

 **NOTE:** Trading requires your system and internet connection to be running 24/7.
 Any interruption could result in missed trades, signals, etc.